Attack on Derryard checkpoint

 On 13 December 1989 the Provisional Irish Republican Army (IRA) attacked a British Army permanent vehicle checkpoint complex manned by the King's Own Scottish Borderers (KOSB) near the Northern Ireland–Republic of Ireland border at Derryard townland, a few miles north of Rosslea, County Fermanagh.
-The IRA unit, firing from the back of an armoured dump truck, attacked the small base with heavy machine-guns, grenades, anti-tank rockets and a flamethrower.
+The IRA unit, firing from the back of an armoured dump truck, attacked the small base with heavy machine-guns, hand grenades, anti-tank rockets and a flamethrower.
 A nearby Army patrol arrived at the scene and a fierce firefight erupted.
 The IRA withdrew after leaving a van bomb inside the complex, but the device did not fully detonate.
 The assault on the outpost left two soldiers dead and two wounded.

 Planning

 According to journalist Ed Moloney, the IRA Army Council, suspecting a great deal of infiltration by double agents at the grassroots level of the IRA, decided to form an experimental flying column (instead of the usual active service unit) to mount a large-scale operation against a permanent vehicle checkpoint along the border.
 It hoped that this would prevent any information leak that could result in another fiasco like the Loughgall Ambush of 1987.

 Moloney maintains that the planning was in the charge of Thomas Murphy, alleged leader of the South Armagh Brigade, and that the raid was to be led by East Tyrone Brigade member Michael "Pete" Ryan.
 Journalist Ian Bruce instead claims that the IRA unit was led by an Irish citizen who had served in the Parachute Regiment, citing intelligence sources.
 The column was made up of about 20 experienced IRA volunteers from throughout Northern Ireland, 11 of whom would carry out the attack itself.
 Bruce reported that IRA members from County Monaghan, supported by local Fermanagh militants, carried out the raid.